-Nominal amount
+Nominal Nominal amount

-2022 2021
+2023 2022

 \$ \$

 Fixed rate instruments

-Fixed deposits with financial institutions - 8,726,705

-Financial assets - Investments 34,559,947 27,484,576
+Financial assets - Investments 10,589,768 34,559,947

-34,559,947 36,211,281

-Variable rate instruments

-Financial assets - Investments 2,729,006 542,150
+Variable rate instruments Financial assets - Investments 2,729,006

+· · · · · ·

 Fair value sensitivity analysis for fixed rate instruments

 The Hospice does not account for any fixed rate financial assets at fair value through profit or loss.
 Therefore, a change in interest rates related to fixed deposits and fixed rate financial assets - investments at the reporting date would not affect the net incoming resources for the year.